MV Reine Mathilde

 Reine Mathilde was a ferry operated by Brittany Ferries.
-She was built as the MS Prince of Fundy in 1970 by Schiffbau Gesellschaft Unterweser, AG, in Bremerhaven, Germany, for the Lion Ferry service between Portland, Maine, and Yarmouth, Nova Scotia.
+She was built as the Prince of Fundy in 1970 by Schiffbau Gesellschaft Unterweser, AG, in Bremerhaven, Germany, for the Lion Ferry service between Portland, Maine, and Yarmouth, Nova Scotia.

 History

-The MS Prince of Fundy inaugurated ferry service on the Portland - Yarmouth route between 1970 and 1976.
+The Prince of Fundy inaugurated ferry service on the Portland - Yarmouth route between 1970 and 1976.

 In 1976, Lion Ferry moved the ship to the Varberg - Grenå route between 27 November 1976 and March 1978.

 The ship was chartered by Brittany Ferries from 17 April 1978 initially to sail on the Portsmouth-Santander route.
-Her main route was Portsmouth-Saint Malo and she was renamed MS Prince of Brittany.
+Her main route was Portsmouth-Saint Malo and she was renamed Prince of Brittany.
 She was subsequently bought and registered in France in 1980.